-John Burdett, Ed.D, is the Director of Instrumental Studies and Director of Bands in APU's School of Music.
+John Burdett, Ed.D, is the Director of Instrumental Studies and Director of Bands in Azusa Pacific University's school of music.
 In this role, Dr. Burdett facilitates the Instrumental Studies program, leads the band division, and teaches undergraduate and graduate students.
-Prior to joining APU, Dr. Burdett held tenure track and adjunct appointments teaching undergraduate and graduate courses in conducting, music education, and ensemble direction at several institutions including Mt.
+Prior to joining APU, Dr. Burdett held tenure-track and adjunct appointments teaching undergraduate and graduate courses in conducting, music education, and ensemble direction at several institutions including Mt.
 San Antonio College, California Polytechnic University, Pomona, California State University, Fullerton, and California State University, Los Angeles.
-In addition to his dissertation research into the experiences of students with hearing loss in instrumental music, Dr. Burdett's research interests include the performance practice of symphonic compositions with Spanish and Latin American stylistic influences, the psycho-social components of conducting, the democratization of decision making in large concert ensembles, and increasing accessibility to music education for marginalized student populations.
+In addition to his dissertation research into the experiences of students with hearing loss in instrumental music, Dr. Burdett's research interests include the performance practice of symphonic compositions with Spanish and Latin-American stylistic influences, the psycho-social components of conducting, the democratization of decision-making in large concert ensembles, and increasing accessibility to music education for marginalized student populations.

 Dr. Burdett has been invited to clinic and consult with instrumental music programs throughout the state, conduct honor ensembles in Texas and California, and adjudicate performance competitions including the Music Center of Los Angeles Spotlight Awards.
 In addition to numerous posts with youth orchestras, he was the founding music director and conductor of the Southern California Philharmonic from 2001-05.

 Matthew Keating ○ EXECUTIVE DIRECTOR

 Following graduation, Matthew was accepted as a part-time cellist in the Honolulu Symphony.
-Matthew also served as a full-time director of the orchestra program at the Punahou School in Honolulu, HI working with over 500 students in 8 different orchestras.
-Performing with the Honolulu symphony, Matthew toured to the various Hawaiian Islands working with the community and bringing live orchestral performances to unique non-traditional public venues.
+Matthew also served as a full-time director of the orchestra program at the Punahou School in Honolulu, Hawaii, working with over 500 students in eight different orchestras.
+Performing with the Honolulu symphony, Matthew toured to the various Hawaiian Islands working with the community and bringing live orchestral performances to unique, non-traditional public venues.